About Seasonal Allergies, Pollen Allergy, Hay Fever and Natural Home Remedies to Control Them

 - Increased use of certain nuts like peanuts in some communities.

 - Decreasing levels of Vitamin D which is very necessary for proper immune system development - firstly because of the changed food habits and secondly, due to lower sunshine exposure by way of staying indoors more and increased use of sunscreens today.

-- Increased use of skin creams with ingredients coming from certain nuts that are allergenic though the evidence for allergy through use of cosmetics is limited.
+- Increased use of skin creams with ingredients coming from certain nuts that are allergenic though the evidence for allergy through the use of cosmetics is limited.

-- A very strong reason is the our reduced exposure to environmental bacteria and microorganisms due to our use of sanitizers and cleaners which kill these bacteria and consequently reduce our immunity and increase our susceptibility.
+- A very strong reason is our reduced exposure to environmental bacteria and microorganisms due to our use of sanitizers and cleaners which kill these bacteria and consequently reduce our immunity and increase our susceptibility.

 - Hereditary factors where increasing incidences are seen in families and their offsprings in succeeding generations due to vertical transmission.

 How Mast Cells Act Under Attack By An Allergen

 Harmless substances do not cause any reaction in most people.
 However, some people are sensitive to these very substances which though harmless cause allergic reactions in those sensitive to them.